Native or Indigenous Species

 - Identify resource-hungry plants in your garden: Have you got a rose that is just not flowering no matter how much fertiliser you add?
 Is there a shrub or vegetable that still struggles even though you spend all summer irrigating it?
 Take a hint – the plant does not like your garden!
 Get rid of it and replace it with one that is better suited to your conditions.
 It will grow, flower and fruit better and it will need less water and food.

 - Learn a bit about local native species and find a few that you like to add to your garden.
 Many will self-seed and naturally find their way to the areas of your garden that suits them best.
 You will soon find sparse dark corners and patchy beds fill up with flowers, grass seed and bulbs.

 - Buy a Mix.
 You can easily buy a wide range of native wildflower and grass species suited to your garden.
 Just find a specialist supplier and buy one of their wildflower seed mixes.
 You can choose a generic bee or bird-friendly mix or one more specifically targeted to your soil type or region.

 - Share plants locally.
 Find a local gardening club or seed exchange.
 You can learn which plants are native and/or grow well in your area and get access to free seeds, bulbs and cuttings.

 - Don’t strip wild habitats.
 Never ever take wildflowers, plants, seeds or dig up bulbs.
-It doesn’t take many people doing this to devastate a habitat.
-Get your plants, seeds and flower bulbs from know provenance sources like other gardeners and certified suppliers.
+It doesn’t take many people doing this to devastate a habitat, plant forage crops and get your plants, seeds and flower bulbs from known provenance sources like other gardeners and certified suppliers.